Jews -- Social conditions

 Identifier: RG 15

-Overview The collection comprises a portion of the records of the Jewish Community of Briesen, known in German as the Synagogen-Gemeinde zu Briesen, in what today is the Polish town of Wąbrzeźno, located in the Kuyavian-Pomeranian Voivodeship.
-Wąbrzeźno was under Polish rule from the mid 15th century until 1772, when, as a result of the First Partition of the Polish-Lithuanian Commonwealth, it was annexed by Prussia, and became part of the province of West Prussia.
-Following the First World War, the town fell within German territories that were ceded to the Second Polish Republic.
-The Jewish Community of Briesen was established in the first decades of the 19th century, during the Prussian period.
-The present records, dated 1871 to 1921, are concentrated in the era of the German Empire; only a handful of items date from the years 1920-1921, when the town was part of Poland.
+Abstract The collection comprises a portion of the records of the Jewish community of Wąbrzeźno, known in German as Briesen.
+The records date from 1871 to 1921, concentrated in the era when the town of Briesen was part of the province of West Prussia, in the German Empire; only a handful of items date from the years 1920-1921, when the town was part of Poland.
 The collection comprises administrative and financial records kept by the Briesen Jewish Community Council, except for one volume of records kept by the Jüdischer Lese-Verein (Jewish Reading Society) of Briesen, in the years 1901 to 1908.
-Approximately 40% of the collection comprises financial records, 1882-1921, including official budgets and tax lists; and another 20% comprises records related to community employees, especially rabbis and cantors.
+Approximately 40% of the collection comprises financial records, 1882-1921, including official budgets and tax lists; 20% concerns the community's religious institutions; and another 20% comprises records related to community employees, especially rabbis and cantors.
 The remainder of the collection includes correspondence, communal meeting minutes and decisions, circulars announcing meetings, and a variety of administrative records.
-Included are records pertaining to communal council elections; synagogue seat rentals; burials and the care of graves; the construction and maintenance of the mikveh (ritual bath house); the expansion of the cemetery; synagogue rules and the renovation of the synagogue; charitable activities and cooperation with regional and national Jewish organizations; and the religious school and Jewish elementary school.
+Included are records pertaining to communal council elections; synagogue seat rentals; burials and the care of graves; the construction and maintenance of the mikveh (ritual bath house); the expansion of the cemetery; synagogue rules and the renovation of the synagogue; charitable activities, often in cooperation with regional and national Jewish organizations; and the religious school and Jewish elementary school.

 Records of the Farband fun di Yidishe Studentn Fareynen in Daytshland (Verband Jüdischer Studentenvereine in Deutschland; Union of Jewish Student Associations in Germany)